mhalbritter/sbom-playground/README.md

 }
 ```

-to build file.
+to the build file.
 Then run `gradle spdxSbom` to generate the JSON.
 Looks like [this](release.spdx.json).

 To automatically include it in the JAR file: